d4rekanguok/framer-sanstudio/README.md

 If you want to use Coffeescript, modify the file `index.coffee` in `/src` folder.
 If you want to use Javascript, modify the file `index.js` in `/src` folder.

-#Assets & Media
+### Assets & Media
 Place them in the asset folder in src.

-#Copy and paste from Sketch
+### Copy and paste from Sketch
 Seems like [Perrymotors's copy-framer-code](https://github.com/perrysmotors/copy-framer-code) is the best bet right now.
+There's probably a way to improve the way it handles images...

-## Mobile Preview
+### Mobile Preview

 1. Find your ip address by running the command below:
 ```